Jamie-Cui/awesome-AML/README.md

 # Adversarial Machine Learning Paper

 This markdown file contains a paper colloction of adversarial machine learning.
-If you felt confused about the definition or seeking an introduction, please check **[Adversarial Machine Learning](https://en.wikipedia.org/wiki/Adversarial_machine_learning)** from wiki.
+If you are confused about this domain or seeking for a brief introduction, please check out wikipedia **[Adversarial Machine Learning](https://en.wikipedia.org/wiki/Adversarial_machine_learning)** .

 ## Vision Domain